Cozy Peach Kitchen

 • Sweet potatoes come in a few varieties.
 For this recipe, I recommend using orange-flesh sweet potatoes.
 You might also see purple or Japanese sweet potatoes, which would probably work but are not what I recommend using for this recipe.
 Choose medium-sized sweet potatoes that weigh around 8-10 ounces each.

 • Lentils: Choose brown or green lentils.
 Red and orange lentils don't work well here because they are softer after cooking.
-If you don't like lentils you can use an equal amout of any kind of bean like black beans or pinto beans.
+If you don't like lentils you can use an equal amount of any kind of bean like black beans or pinto beans.

 • Tomato sauce: Choose a can of plain tomato sauce.

-• Seasonings: I use a blend of cumin, chili powder, oregano, onion and garlic powder for a taco seasoning-style spice blend.
+• Seasonings: I use a blend of cumin, chili powder, oregano, onion, and garlic powder for a taco seasoning-style spice blend.
 You can also use my taco seasoning recipe or a taco seasoning packet from the store.

 • Toppings: Guacamole, salsa, pumpkin seeds, and a dash of nutritional yeast are my go-to's.
 See below for more ideas.